christianspecht/blog/src/_posts/2016-06-04-overriding-built-in-ms-access-functions-giving-the-msgbox-a-default-title.md

 ![MsgBox with automatic title](/img/ms-access-msgbox4.png)

----

-## This won't work when your app title is not set.
+Note that there's no error handling in the `MsgBox` function shown above, i.e. it will crash when your app title is not set.

-Without an app title set in Access, `CurrentDb.Properties("AppTitle")` doesn't even exist, and you can't catch that via `Nz`, `Is Nothing` etc. at runtime.

-The only way I know of is looping `CurrentDb.Properties` and check each property whether its name is `AppTitle`, but I don't like the idea of doing this each and every time I'm displaying a `MsgBox`.

-That's why I just left the code as shown above (without any checking) because I control the app and I *know* the app title is set.
+It would be possible to avoid this by catching error number 3270 or by looping `CurrentDb.Properties` and checking each property whether its name is `AppTitle`, but for me that's not necessary, because I control the app and I *know* the title is set.

 ---